 The Farm Carbon Calculator is underpinned by peer-reviewed scientific evidence and we want to be transparent about what this evidence is.
 From this the emissions and sequestration factors are drawn and this is what makes the Calculator function.

 We review all references and factors every time the Calculator is reviewed, which is on an annual basis.
-The last update was released in April 2021, and the next update is due in October 2021.
-If you have specific questions regarding references you can contact Oliver Kynaston or Jonathan Smith at [email protected]
+If you have specific questions regarding references you can contact Lizzy Parker or Jonathan Smith at [email protected].

 The references and research for our Farm Carbon Calculator can be downloaded here.

 The Farm Carbon Calculator is an excellent and comprehensive tool for calculating the scope 1,2 and 3 emissions from farm processes.
 It includes direct energy use, carbon emissions from farm inputs such as fertiliser and sprays, carbon from the production of equipment and buildings, emissions from livestock and sequestration through above and below ground carbon and land use change.
 Crucially the tool includes the ability to accurately measure carbon sequestration services on farms.

 The tool was reviewed by Dr Russell Layberry in November 2020.
 Each externally referenced factor was checked for accuracy and validity and that the latest and best sources were used.
 The internal algorithms in the tool were checked for their internal logic and their correct application.
 The review process was detailed and comprehensive and built on a previous review of the tool earlier in the year.